Florida’s Laws on Dating Violence Injunctions

 If the petition is filed on behalf of a minor child against another parent, a stepparent, or legal guardian, the law requires that the petitioner have an eyewitness account or affidavits from witnesses.
 If the petition is filed on behalf of a minor child against another party (not a parent or guardian), the petitioner must have reasonable cause to believe that the child has been the victim of an act of dating violence.

-What Happens if Someone Seeks an Injunction Against Me?
+What Happens if Someone Seeks an Restraining Order Against Me?

 If someone is seeking a dating violence injunction against you in Florida, the injunction proceedings will follow a typical procedure.
 The person seeking the injunction will first need to file a Petition for Injunction for Protection Against Dating Violence in court, along with any necessary supporting documents.
 The court will review the filings and schedule a hearing date at which both parties will appear to be heard on the petition.
 Prior to the hearing, the court can issue a temporary injunction to be served upon you at the same time as the petition.